 Melbourne is the capital city of Victoria, a state in the south-east corner of mainland Australia.
 It is the second largest city in Australia with around 4 million residents.

-You will soon discover why Melbourne has repeatedly been voted the world’s most liveable city.
+You will soon discover why Melbourne has repeatedly been voted the world’s most livable city.
 The city boasts a bustling cosmopolitan business district, a vibrant cultural and artistic scene, vast park lands and eclectic inner-city precincts.

 Melbourne is known as the sporting capital of Australia as it hosts events such as the Australian Open for Tennis and the Formula 1 Grand Prix.